Scattering amplitudes of stable curves: Further remarks

-where $k$ is the helicity, i.e.~an expected dimension of $h^0(L)$.
-The MHV case $k=2$ was considered throughout the paper, here we focus on $k>2$.
-In the situation of Lemma~\ref{wETGwrhasrhj}, the restriction of $L$ to each irreducible component of $C$ has degree $1$ or $0$ depending on the ruling of the quadric in $\bP^3$ that contains that component.
-The restriction of $\tilde L$ will have degree $0$ or $1$, respectively.
-This determines whether the vertex of the dual graph is colored black or white in the on-shell diagram.
-When $k>2$, the line bundle $L$ itself does not determine a map $C\to\bP^1$, one also needs to choose a two dimensional subspace in $H^0(C,L)$, i.e.~a pencil.
-There are several ways to turn this set-up into a problem about geometry of linear systems. \end{Review}
+Returning to the general case of factorization $\omega_C(p_1+\ldots+p_n)=L\otimes\tilde L$, we write $d=\deg L=g+k-1$, where $k$ is an expected dimension of $H^0(C,L)$, known in physical context as helicity.
+When $k>2$, the line bundle $L$ itself does not determine a map $C\to\bP^1$, one also needs to choose a two dimensional subspace in $H^0(C,L)$, i.e.~a pencil of divisors.
+There are several ways to turn this set-up into a problem about geometry of linear systems.
+One approach is to consider a diagram